 THE CHALLENGE

-There are about 100 million people in the world who live with chronic wounds that won't heal, and diabetic foot ulcers are among the most challenging of them.
+Around 100 million people worldwide suffer from chronic wounds that won’t heal.
+Diabetic foot ulcers are among the most difficult to treat.

 PRODUCT